thedamon/writing/doodles/doodles.md

+My intestines are basically an action movie right now.

 ---

 The first snow of winter, or of autumn for whenever, brings a sharp chill that wraps cold fingers around my heart and stops me in my track.
 The wistfulness of cooling nights and yellowing trees gives way to a stark hush.
 Everyone is gone, inside with their fire and the sky is a curtained off white.
 We are now frozen before a drop, poised on an edge on the verge of crumbling out from under our feet.